robudexIT/cm_serverless_app/README.md

 **Time to test it.**

-- Open the browser and copy frontend ip address and login (extension: 6336, secret: 20006336)
+- Open the browser, copy the frontend IP address, and log in using the extension 6336 and the secret 20006336

 ![login_page](images/loginpage_local.png)